pdonorio/proof-assignment/README.md

-# Proof assignment
+# working @Proof

-If you want to see how it looks like working at [Proof]() as Pythonista developer, you can try to work a few days with this exercise.
+If you want to get a glimpse of how it looks like working at [Proof](https://proofmedia.io/) as a Pythonista developer on Backend APIs, you can try to have fun a few days with this "repo exercise".

-If you do, please:
+If you do want to continue, please:

 1. fork this project
 2. work on it